 This room and the adjoining room (the Gilt Room) are a suite of rooms designed by James ‘Athenian’ Stuart.
 It is believed that the Four Seasons Room may have been a lady’s boudoir, perhaps a bedchamber should royalty come to call, however the rooms were in effect multifunctional and could work as breakfast rooms, bedchambers or drawing rooms as required.
 The ceiling is coved to give the illusion of extra height and contains roundels depicting the four seasons and a central panel devoted to Ceres the Goddess of Plenty.

 The second room of the suite designed by Stuart, the ceiling is spectacular in gold leaf decorated with the symbols of Greek Gods and Goddesses including Apollo, Artemis, Aries, Dionysus and Hermes.
 It is believed that this room may have been used as a Ladies’ Room where ladies could withdraw from the Ball, adjust their towering wigs and their elaborate make-up and rest their feet, weary from dancing.
 During renovations in the early twentieth century it is said eighteenth-century powder puffs and hairpins were found beneath the floorboards.
-A small decorative passageway leads from this room directly into the Ballroom.
+A small decorative passageway leads from this room directly into the Gallery.

 Did you know...